 We all take time to perform countless tiny tasks every week.
 What happens when those tasks get so piled up that they become a burden?
 Let’s find out…

 No matter how small or large your operation is, you probably have hundreds of small tasks that only take just a few minutes out of your day.
-On their own, these manual tasks don’t appear to be huge time-wasters.
-However, when they accumulate, they may end up wasting a full hour.
+These manual tasks don’t appear to be huge time-wasters on their own.
+However, when they accumulate, they may waste a full hour.

 What falls into these time-wasters?
-Well, it can be anything from small tweaks to your ecommerce platform, to running email campaigns and sending follow-up messages to your customers.
+Well, it can be anything from minor tweaks to your ecommerce platform to running email campaigns and sending follow-up messages to your customers.
 All of these tasks, when taken lightly, can become dangerous.

-In fact, these small tasks can destroy your productivity and hinder the growth of your business.
-As Deloitte recommends, you have to avoid wasting time on insignificant tasks and focus all of your attention on fundamentally improving your operation.
+These small tasks can destroy your productivity and hinder the growth of your business.
+As Deloitte recommends, you must avoid wasting time on insignificant tasks and focus all your attention on fundamentally improving your operation.